Jonathan-L-Davis/fury/README.md

 There is some redundant info here, & lots missing.
 Work in Progress.<br>

+Fury is a low-level language, that aims to be expressive enough to

 The fury lanugage has several compiler goals<br>
 v(not doing version control seriously at this stage) - produce binary code, for any subset of the language, for a platform, real or not.<br>
 v0.0 - minimal C-like language, most of the core type system, minus the abstract stuff. multi file handling, compiling on a real platform.<br>